Kreablo/koha-plugin-vendor-acquisition/README.md

 There must also exist at least one budget in the acquisition module.

 Click "save configuration" after changing the configuration/.

+### Intranet base url

+The initial reception of the order data that is posted from the book vendor's site is only authenticated using the token in the URL (which should be kept secret between vendor and library).
+The order data is stored as submitted in an intermediate database table until further processing (which requires an authenticated staff user with sufficient privileges).
+As an extra precaution we also only accept the initial order datad from requiests that are using the hostname of the staff interface (the REST-API is normally open also from the OPAC).
+This should normally be the same as the system preference intranetBaseURL but can be configured separately if needed.

 ### Record match rule